Walter0697/Dinder/README.md

 ###### NonSwipeableViewPager.java
 - copied from stackoverflow
 - Use for preventing the view pager to swipe so that funcitonarlities won't be duplicated between the drag and drop features and the view pager.
+###### DragContainer.java
+- to control the alpha of the drag shader so that it can simulate dragging effect for the app

 ##### Functional classes:
 ###### ImageProcessor.java